viprlab/viprlab.github.io/research.md

 ### Facial micro-expression analysis from videos

 {% include imagethumbnailblock.html align="left" url="/images/microexp-emm.gif" height="120px" padding="right" %}
 A micro-expression is a brief and involuntary facial movement which reveals a genuine emotion that a person tries to hide.
-Psychologists have been studying facial micro-expressions since the 1960’s, computer scientists are now beginning to explore the possibility of spotting and identifying these micro-expressions using machine vision and learning algorithms; we aim to discover novel methods of doing so.
-The analysis of spontaneous micro-expressions has potential applications for clinical diagnosis of psychological conditions (autism and depression), criminal interrogation and lie detection.
-This is a contemporary field of research with international collaborations with institutions in UK and China.
+Psychologists have been studying facial micro-expressions since the 1960’s, computer scientists are now beginning to explore the possibility of spotting and identifying these micro-expressions using machine vision and learning algorithms; we aim to discover novel methods for doing so.
+This contemporary field of research has potential applications for clinical diagnosis of psychological conditions (autism and depression), criminal interrogation and lie detection.
+This project is in collaboration with institutions in UK and China.
 {: #proj-description}
 {% include clearfloat.html prevfloat="left" %}